5 STEM Majors That Lead to High Paying Career Options

 To get the next generation actively seeking jobs in STEM, students need to be immersed in an education that focuses on compelling real-world applications — and this starts in schools.

 According to a Randstad North America survey, 52 percent of students ages 11 to 17 don’t know anyone with a job in STEM.
-However, 64 percent of students rated creating video games for a career as “very fun,” and 54 percent think it would be “very fun” to earn a living studying marine life.
-The research also revealed that almost half of the students said they don’t know what kind of math jobs exist, and 76 percent reported not knowing what engineers do.8 These stats underscore the need to expose students to STEM education as early as possible.
+However, 64 percent of students rated creating video games for a career as “very fun”.
+Moreover, 54 percent think it would be “very fun” to earn a living studying marine life.
+Almost half of the students said they don’t know what kind of math jobs exist.
+Finally, 76 percent reported not knowing what engineers do.8 These stats underscore the need to expose students to STEM majors and education as early as possible.

 Integrating STEM-based learning into the classroom is especially important when it comes to secondary education.
 Providing high school students with a solid STEM foundation is essential in order for them to excel in the prerequisites needed to pursue the above-mentioned post-secondary degrees.
 Tools like VR headsets, coding programs, and 3D scanners can be valuable teaching equipment that introduces students to emerging technologies in a comprehensive and creative way.